dynamia-projects/chartjs-zk/README.md

 # Chart.js for ZK

-This library let you use Chart.js v2.1.4 (https://github.com/chartjs/Chart.js) framework in ZK application using pure Java or ZUL.
+This library let you use Chart.js v2.7.2 (https://github.com/chartjs/Chart.js) framework in ZK application using pure Java or ZUL.
 Complete Chartjs-ZK documentation at www.dynamia.tools/chartjs-zk

-##Bulding
+## Bulding

 This is a regular maven project, download and build it using the following command: